10 Habits of Highly Effective Communicators

 4. They are Clear and Concise

-If you drone on, you melt your audience's brains!
+If you keep talking, you will melt the brains of your audience!
 Great communicators see to it that they use simple and direct language that is easy to understand.

 Don't: